Flower Beds Add Beautiful Curb Appeal To Any Property

 Remember if you plan to dig deep always “Call before you Dig” for locates just so you aren’t severing any cables or utility wires on your property.

-Next you build up your flower bed on top of the newspaper layer using some good quality garden soil and some nitrogen rich compost.
-Some people will recommend letting the flower bed sit to decompose for a couple of weeks while others will say they have been successful planting right away.
+Some people will recommend letting the flower bed decompose for a couple of weeks while others will say they have been successful planting right away.
 I can’t see any harm being done if planted right away.

 If you choose to rent larger equipment be prepared to pay delivery charges if you are unable to get access to a truck or a suitable vehicle with a trailer hitch to pick it up yourself.

 Landscape fabric is commonly used in flower beds as a method of weed prevention.